anarubioruiz/asp-SOSAc/README.md

 f) the `kb/` directory, containing knowledge about how devices work.

 - The `scenarios/` directory, with deployment descriptions used for validating the engine.
 Each scenario consists of a `.lp` file:
-a) the `minimal.lp` scenario, composed of a single room and a single device (useful for easily understanding the generated knowledge for a device);
+a) `actuator.lp` and `sensor.lp` scenarios, composed of a single room and a single device (useful for easily understanding the generated knowledge for a device);
 b) the `sampler.lp` scenario, which has one device of each type deployed in three different rooms (allows seeing one example of every device type modelled in the available knowledge);
 c) the `casas.lp` scenario, a realistic scenario derived from one of the datasets from the Center for Advanced Studies in Adaptive Systems (CASAS); and
 d) the `temp_sensors.lp` scenario, featuring two different types of temperature